Here is a look at the life of Senate Minority Leader Mitch McConnell, a Republican from Kentucky.

 January 2, 2021 - Police report that McConnell’s home has been vandalized.
 The damage takes place after the Senate stalls on increasing stimulus checks to $2,000.
 The home of House Speaker Nancy Pelosi, the other highest-ranking member of Congress, was vandalized the previous day.

-February 13, 2021 - McConnell directly blames former President Donald Trump for instigating last month’s riot at the Capitol but votes to acquit him anyway of inciting an insurrection.
+February 13, 2021 - McConnell directly blames former President Trump for instigating last month’s riot at the Capitol but votes to acquit him anyway of inciting an insurrection.